-Thanks to the generous support of the Doris Duke Charitable Foundation, Chapin Hall at the University of Chicago is pleased to offer the Doris Duke Fellowships for the Promotion of Child Well-Being.
+Thanks to the generous support of the Doris Duke Charitable Foundation, Chapin Hall at the University of Chicago is pleased to offer the Doris Duke Fellowships for the Promotion of Child Well-Being (formerly called the Doris Duke Fellowships for the Prevention of Child Abuse and Neglect).
 These fellowships are designed to identify and develop a new generation of leaders interested in and capable of creating practice and policy initiatives that will enhance child development and improve the nation's ability to prevent all forms of child maltreatment.

 The Doris Duke Fellowships for the Promotion of Child Well-Being has launched a new website.
 Please visit www.dorisdukefellowships.org for updated information about the Fellowships.
 To apply, please visit www.dorisdukefellowships.org/apply For any other questions, please e-mail firstname.lastname@example.org.

 To stay up to date on the latest developments and application information related to the Doris Duke Fellowships, please fill out the form at www.dorisdukefellowships.org/contact

 The Doris Duke Fellowships recently announced the newest cohort of fellows.
 Click here to learn more about the 2016 fellows.

 Named for Chapin Hall's founding director, the Harold A. Richman Postdoctoral Fellowship is a 2-year position that offers early-career scholars the opportunity to strengthen their research portfolio in order to help them launch careers in social policy research.
 Fellows work with senior researchers at Chapin Hall and faculty at the School of Social Service Administration.